Vemurafenib (Generic Name)

 - Joint and muscle pain

-- Nausea, vomiting, diarrhea.
-Drugs are available to lessen these side effects.
+- Nausea, throwing up, and loose bowel movements.
+Medicines are available to lessen these side effects.

 Possible Side Effects (Less Common)

 - Fever.
-Drugs are available to lessen this side effect.
+Medicines are available to lessen this side effect.

 - Decrease in appetite